smagt/smagt.github.io/readable paper writing.md

 - Collins: to make practical or worthwhile use of (and they add the clarification: If you utilise something, you use it.
 Note that that is not bidirectional!)
 - Merriam-Webster: turn to practical use or account

 So, one may claim that 'utilise' is stronger than 'use'.
 Like, really go for it!
 Exploit it.
-Personally, I think this is baloney.
-And if you want to decide for yourself, consider yourself a _reader_ rather than a _writer_ and see if use could be used instead.
+Personally, I think these cases are really rare.
+And if you want to decide for yourself, consider yourself a _reader_ rather than a _writer_ and see if 'use' could be used instead.
 If it can, go for it.

 ### 2.2.2 avoid the irritating use of superfluous, useless words
 Then, there is a tendency to add adjectives and adverbs which do not improve things.
 Take this example: